jw098/OSCAR-GreaseMonkey/README.md

 # OSCAR-GreaseMonkey

-GreaseMonkey scripts for OSCAR EMR
+A collection of my GreaseMonkey scripts for OSCAR EMR.

 # How to install the GreaseMonkey scripts